TSommariva/How-to-Train-Your-Metamorphic-Deep-Neural-Network/README.md

 To run the NeuMeta project:

 1. **Clone the repository**.
-2. **Install the dependencies**: `pip install -r requirements.txt`.
+2. **Install the dependencies**: `conda env create -f environment.yml`.
 3. **Prepare the preatrined checkpoint**: Ensure you have a pretrained model checkpoint for initialization.
 This will act as the base for Neural Metamorphosis.

 4. **Convert to smooth weight**: Use the weight permutation algorithm in `smooth/permute.py` to transform the checkpoint into a smoother weight version for effective morphing.
-Here's an
 ```python
 from smooth.permute import PermutationManager